 When it comes to recognizing signs of autism, often we look for things that are behavior based or developmental based.
 But what about stimming?
-For that matter, just what is stimming and is stimming always a sign of autism?
+For that matter, just what is stimming and is stimming always related to autism?
+I just had to find this out.

 What is Stimming?